-If your dog is prone to low-dose Aspirin side effects or you prefer a more natural approach, do not worry.
-Here are some natural Aspirin alternatives:
+If your dog is prone to low-dose aspirin side effects or you prefer a more natural approach, do not worry.
+Here are some natural aspirin alternatives that you can consider:

-- Organic Turmeric – the active ingredient in Turmeric, curcumin has strong anti-inflammatory properties, and studies show it is more efficient than regular pain medications.
-Plus, it is easy to use – just sprinkle organic turmeric powder on top of your dog’s food (between 1/8 to 1/4 tsp per 10 pounds of body weight).
+- Organic Turmeric: The active ingredient in turmeric, curcumin, has strong anti-inflammatory properties.
+Human studies have shown that turmeric also promotes wound healing and has therapeutic benefits in conditions such as arthritis and cardiovascular disease.
+Turmeric is easy to use – just sprinkle organic turmeric powder on top of your dog’s food (between 1/8 to 1/4 tsp per 10 pounds of body weight).

-- Boswellia serrata – also known as Frankincense, Boswellia serrata is a highly praised herb because of its ability to control pain and inflammation.
-According to a study, Boswellia serrata supplements can relieve joint pain and decrease the intensity of other osteoarthritis symptoms in 71% of dogs.
+- Boswellia serrata: Also known as frankincense, Boswellia serrata is a highly praised herb because of its ability to control pain and inflammation.
+A small study of 24 dogs demonstrated that Boswellia serrata supplements relieved joint pain and decreased the intensity of other osteoarthritis symptoms.

-Finally, just because your dog has adverse reactions to Aspirin does not mean it is sensitive to all NSAIDs.
-Talk to your vet about other non-steroidal anti-inflammatory drugs like carprofen, naproxen, and meloxicam.
+Finally, if your dog is sensitive to aspirin, this does not mean your dog is sensitive to all NSAIDs.
+Talk to your vet about other NSAIDs like carprofen, naproxen, and meloxicam.

 Our Final Thoughts on Aspirin for Dogs

-The most popular drug in the medicine cabinet, human Aspirin, is relatively safe and can be beneficial to dogs as long as it is used in accordance with the vet’s instructions, careful monitoring, and for a limited timeframe.
+The most popular drug in the medicine cabinet, human aspirin, is relatively safe and can be beneficial to dogs as long as it is used in accordance with the vet’s instructions, with careful monitoring, and for a limited timeframe.

-However, if your dog’s condition could benefit from long-term use of non-steroidal anti-inflammatory drugs, it is best advised to look into NSAIDs formulated for dogs as these are safer and less likely to cause side effects.
+However, if your dog’s condition could benefit from long-term use of NSAIDs, it is best advised to look into NSAIDs formulated for dogs because they are safer and less likely to cause side effects.